dozmus/antlr4-macro/README.md

 antlr4-macro
 ============

-A macro pre-processor for ANTLR4. **This project is not yet ready for production-level consumption.**
+A macro pre-processor for ANTLR4.

-## License
-This project is licensed under the [MIT license](LICENSE).

 ## Usage
 You should add pre-build event(s) in your IDE of choice to run the